PDP-10/its/README.md

 [doc/DDT.md](doc/DDT.md) for a list of useful commands.
 When done, shut down orderly by typing `:lock` and then `5down`.

+ITS can optionally use some additional peripheral devices.
+To attach a simulated GT40 graphics terminal, type `./start gt40` when booting ITS.

 To install your personal user files, add a subdirectory under `user` with your files inside.
 They will be copied to ITS.
 The directory name is limited to six characters, and file names must have two